-Bluehost is officially recommended hosting company for WordPress platform by WordPress.org.
-In the recent times, it also raised a lot of question from experts around the globe regarding its contribution to WordPress open source community.
-Even I had the similar question until, during 2015 State of the Word address, WordPress co-founded shared how Bluehost tackled their 1.6 million outdated WordPress installation.
+Bluehost is an officially recommended hosting company for the WordPress platform by WordPress.org.
+In recent times, it also raised a lot of questions from experts around the globe regarding its contribution to the WordPress open source community.
+Even I had a similar question until, during 2015 State of the Word address, WordPress co-founded shared how Bluehost tackled their 1.6 million outdated WordPress installation.

 There are a lot of takeaways here for all the WordPress users & hosting companies.
 Also, it’s a vote of trust for existing Bluehost users.

 Bluehost hosts about 2 million WordPress sites & in a recent audit they realize almost 80% i.e. 1.6 million WordPress installs are outdated.
 This is a major security risk & one of the major reason for WordPress sites on Bluehost being hacked.
 Needless to mention, a hacked site requires immediate support from hosting company which increases the running cost for the company & that also creates negative emotions on social media for any hosting company.